fastify/fastify/docs/TypeScript.md

 ## Types support
 We do care about the TypeScript community, and one of our core team members is currently reworking all types.
-We do our best to have the typings updated with the latest version of the API, but *it can happen* that the typings are not in sync.<br/>
+We do our best to have the typings updated with the latest version of the API, but *it can happen* that the typings are not in sync.

 Luckily this is Open Source and you can contribute to fix them, we will be very happy to accept the fix and release it as soon as possible as a patch release.
 Checkout the [contributing](#contributing) rules!

 Plugins may or may not include typings.
 See [Plugin Types](#plugin-types) for more information.